The information on this page has been produced in partnership with James Pendle, Olivier Sluijters and Adam Williams at NBT.

 Patients for other neurosurgical procedures will normally be referred from other secondary care specialties or MSK Interface Service.

-The referral pathways for neurosurgical services are broadly split into 3.
+The referral pathway options for neurosurgical services from primary care are as follows:

 Please visit the Neurosurgery Remedy pages within the for the relevant condition for information and guidance on pathways.